chrishunt11/Sales-Prediction-Model/README.md

 #### Explanitory Data Analysis

 - During the Explanitory data analysis, a boxplot and histogram was visualized for each numeric datatype column.
-- Also, a numerous barplots are visualized to get a better understanding of which outlet type and size have the most sales.
+- Also, numerous barplots are visualized to get a better understanding of which outlet type and size have the most sales.
 - This gave a good baseline for all of the numeric and categorical columns for univariate and multivarite EDA.